 I will work with the group to help you develop an understanding of each person’s mind and personal situation.
 Each individual brings with them their own history and character, which contributes to the group’s dynamic.
 Understanding this dynamic can reduce confusion between how we are both similar and different to other people.
 During the group you are exposed to different points of view and have the opportunity to learn from others as you receive feedback and support.

-Psychoanalytic based group therapy works because being listened to and understood by others is itself beneficial and can be a great relief, reduce feelings of isolation and help you move towards a resolution of your current difficulties.
+Psychotherapeutic based group therapy works because being listened to and understood by others is itself beneficial and can be a great relief, reduce feelings of isolation and help you move towards a resolution of your current difficulties.
 The shared therapeutic experience can also help you put into words the thoughts and feelings that you may never have expressed before and to gain an understanding of your sense of ‘self’ in a shared space.

 In order to promote good practice and to maintain privacy and confidentiality, it is the requirement of the work that all discussions in a group are kept in the group and are not to be discussed outside the group.

-Psychoanalytic based group therapy can help with a wide range of psychological difficulties including:
+Psychotherapeutic based group therapy can help with a wide range of psychological difficulties including:

 • Addiction and relapse prevention